ltillmann/COVID19-Machine-Learning/README.md

-Group Project submitted by Lukas Tillmann for the Course "Programming With Advanced Computer Languages" at the University of St. Gallen (Fall Semester 2020).
-Written 100% in Python.

-Description:
 Based on clinical data, the program distinguishes between H1N1 (Influenza) and SARS-CoV-2 (COVID-19) cases, applying three different supervised machine learning algorithms.
 This is to emphasize not only different methods of machine learning, but also the general trade-off between accuracy and (time) efficiency of these algorithms.
 One can define the